4rc4ngel/My_Portfolio/README.md

 Towards the end of my development, I realised I’d left out an integral section which would contain my contact details.
 I created this section on the fly, completely changing the original.
 I also added a CV link and download icon into the nav bar.

+I also selectd background images which subtley linked to each section.

 Overall, I’m happy with how the colour `#a2f1a1` contrasts with bootstraps dark backgrounds.

 ## Features